Extremadura 10 – 17 February 2015

 Leaders

 Martin's background in ecology includes a three-year study on marsh warblers.
-After three years in the Amazon rain forest with the British Ornithologists' Union, where he met his wife Claudia, he worked for BirdLife International, before joining Save the Children.
+After three years in the Amazon rain forest with the British Ornithologists' Union, where he met his Claudia, he worked for BirdLife International, before joining Save the Children.